amitmbm/REST/README.md

 URL :- localhost:8080/rest/api/products/{id}<br>
 provide the id , which you get as a response from create product api , in the url , you will get its all the information.

-## Automated test cases will be added later.
+## Automated test cases will be added later